Alice Adams (1935 film): Plot

-Alice Adams (Katharine Hepburn) is the daughter of the Adams family.
-Her father, (Fred Stone), is an invalid employed as a clerk in a factory owned by Mr. Lamb (Charles Grapewin), who has kept Adams on salary for years despite his lengthy illness.
-Her mother, (Ann Shoemaker), is embittered by her husband's lack of ambition and upset by the snubs endured by her daughter because of their poverty.
-Alice's older brother Walter (Frank Albertson) is a gambler who cannot hold a job and associates with African Americans, which, given the time period in which the film is set, is considered a major social embarrassment.
+In the mid-1930s, Alice Adams is the daughter of the Adams family.
+Her father is an invalid employed as a clerk in a factory owned by Mr. Lamb, who has kept Adams on salary for years despite his lengthy illness.
+Her mother is embittered by her husband's lack of ambition and upset by the snubs endured by her daughter because of their poverty.
+Alice's older brother Walter is a gambler who cannot hold a job.

-As the film begins, Alice attends a dance given by the wealthy Mildred Palmer (Evelyn Venable).
+Alice attends a dance given by the wealthy Mildred Palmer.
 She has no date, and she is escorted to the occasion by Walter.
 Alice, a social climber like her mother, engages in socially-inappropriate behavior and conversation in an attempt to impress others.
-At the dance, Alice meets wealthy Arthur Russell (Fred MacMurray), who is charmed by her despite her poverty.
+At the dance, Alice meets wealthy Arthur Russell, who is charmed by her despite her poverty.

 Alice's mother nags her husband into quitting his job and pouring his life savings into a glue factory.
 Mr. Lamb ostracizes Mr. Adams from society in the belief that Adams stole the glue formula from him.
 Alice is the subject of cruel town gossip, which Russell ignores.

 Alice invites Russell to the Adams home for a fancy meal.
 She and her mother put on airs, the entire family dresses inappropriately in formal wear despite the hot summer night, and the Adamses pretend that they eat caviar and fancy rich-tasting food all the time.
-The dinner is ruined by Alice's inability to keep up the lie, but she blames the situation on the supposed slovenly behavior and poor cooking skills of Malena (Hattie McDaniel), the maid hired by the Adamses for the occasion.
+The dinner is ruined by Alice's inability to keep up the lie, but she blames the situation on the supposed slovenly behavior and poor cooking skills of Malena, the maid hired by the Adamses for the occasion.
 Mr. Adams unwittingly embarrasses Alice by exposing the many lies she has told Russell.
 When Walter shows up with bad financial news, Alice gently expels Russell from the house now that everything is "ruined."

 Walter claims that "a friend of mine got in a jam," and to help his friend, Walter has stolen $150 from Mr. Lamb.
 (The obvious implication is that Walter stole the money to pay off his own gambling debts.)
 Mr. Adams decides to take a loan against his new factory to save Walter from jail.

 Just then, Mr. Lamb appears at the Adams house, accuses Adams of stealing the glue formula from him, and declares his intention to ruin Adams by building a glue factory directly across the street from the Adams plant.
 The men argue violently, but their friendship is saved when Alice confesses that her parents took the glue formula only so that she could have a better life and some social status.
 Lamb and Adams reconcile, and Lamb indicates that he will not prosecute Walter.